Saudi Arabia stuns Lionel Messi's Argentina in one of the biggest upsets in World Cup history - KESQ

 Al Dawsari’s incredible winner from distance — and subsequent acrobatic celebration — will become one of the moments of this or any World Cup and undoubtedly, in time, an ‘I-was-there’ moment for fans.

-As full-time neared, fans cheered every tackle and save as if they were goals and when the match did end Saudi Arabia fans reacted with frenzy.
+As full-time neared, fans cheered every tackle and save as if they were goals and, when the match did indeed end, Saudi Arabia fans reacted with frenzy.

 Both sets of players sunk to their knees, from disbelief and exhaustion.
 Messi, who so many had come see play, looked distraught as he walked off with Saudi fans cheering his name ironically.